madprops/airc/README.md

 The settings in `config.user.json` override whatever is set in `config.json`.

+Override the required configs like the nickname and channels in `config.user.json`.

 Leave `config.json` intact, you can still use it as reference.

 Now you can `git pull` for updates any time without worrying about conflicts.